sap-tutorials/Tutorials/tutorials/mobile-build-app-from-template/build-mobile-web-app-from-template.md

  ![mob1-2_10.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/mobile-build-app-from-template/mob1-2_10.png)

-11. From the dropdown listbox select the **Northwind OData Service** entry (which is the name of the destination you created).
+11. From the drop-down list-box select the **Northwind OData Service** entry (which is the name of the destination you created).

  ![mob1-2_11.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/mobile-build-app-from-template/mob1-2_11.png)

-12. After selecting the Northwind OData Service entry, enter the relative path (see below) to the OData service you will use in the field under the dropdown listbox (where it says “Paste URL here”).
+12. After selecting the Northwind OData Service entry, enter the relative path (see below) to the OData service you will use in the field under the drop-down list-box (where it says “Paste URL here”).
 Be sure not to include any trailing space characters.
 The relative path to enter is: `/V2/Northwind/Northwind.svc`

  ![mob1-2_12.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/mobile-build-app-from-template/mob1-2_12.png)

 13. Click the **run** (right arrow) button to test the connection.
-If the connection is successful, the CollectionSets (Categories, CustomerDemographics, etc.) of the Northwind OData Service will be displayed on the right side.
+If the connection is successful, the `CollectionSets` (`Categories`, `CustomerDemographics`, etc.) of the Northwind OData Service will be displayed on the right side.
 This demonstrates that your destination is working properly.
 Click **Next** to advance to the *Template Customization* page.

  ![mob1-2_13.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/mobile-build-app-from-template/mob1-2_13.png)